WordPress Installation on Debian 12 with the LAMP Stack and PHP 8

 Untitled

-Now, to access the WordPress management panel, you must enter the following URL into your browser and log in with the user you created:
+To access the WordPress management panel, enter the following URL in your browser and log in with the created user:

 Untitled

 Ready!
-This is how you see the WordPress management panel:
+This is how the WordPress management panel looks:

 Untitled